social-media-ethics-automation/book/docs/_sources/ch04_data/02_data_simplification.md

 ![photo of the two regular size apples from before, but now next to two tiny apples](apples_2.png)

-And if there were four of us who wanted to have apples, we could give each person 1 apple, and they would have the same number of apples, like this:
+And if there were four of us who wanted to have apples, we could give each person 1 apple, and they would have the same number of apples (because 4 = 1 x 4), like this:

 ![photo of 4 plates each with one apple.
 Two of the apples are regular size, and two are tiny.](apples_3.png)